bhuvangolhar/Data-Structures-and-Algorithms/Basics/data_types.md

 Non-primitive types (also called reference types) are more complex and are redefined and faster.
 2) Non-primitive types are created by programmers or provided by Java API.
 3) Primitive stores value directly, Non-primitive stores reference (address).
-4) Primitive types start with lowercase (int, char), Non-primitive types start with uppercase (String, Array).
+4) Primitive types start with lotypes start with uppercase (String, Array).